jambonz/jambonz-docs/docs/jambonz.md

 Instead, jambonz provides the 'listen' verb, where an audio stream(s) can be forked and sent in real-time to a customer application for processing.

-The listen verb includes a `url` property which is the remote url of a websocket server to send the audio to.
-The audio format is 16-bit PCM encoding, with a user-specified sample rate.
-The audio is sent in binary frames over the websocket connection.
-Optionally, text frames can be sent as well -- these are used to send user-specified metadata at the start of the call, and DTMF entries during the call.
+The listen verb can also be nested in a [dial](#dial) verb, which allows the audio for a call between two parties to be sent to a remote websocket server.

 To utilize the listen verb, the customer must implement a websocket server to receive and process the audio.
 The endpoint should be prepared to accept websocket connections with a subprotocol name of audio.drachtio.org.

-(*TBD: link for more detail on the protocol, json metadata etc*)
+The listen verb includes a `url` property which is the url of the remote websocket server to send the audio to.
+The url must be an absolute url.
+The audio format is 16-bit PCM encoding, with a user-specified sample rate.
+The audio is sent in binary frames over the websocket connection.

-The listen verb can also be nested in a [dial](#dial) verb, which allows the audio for a call between two parties to be sent to a remote websocket server.
+Additionally, one text frames is sent immediately after the websocket connection is established.
+This text frame contains a JSON string with all of the call attributes normally sent on an HTTP request (e.g. callSid, etc), plus 'sampleRate' and 'mixType' properties describing the audio sample rate and stream(s).
+Additional metadata can also be added to this payload using the 'metadata' property as described in the table below.
+Once the intial text frame containing the metadata has been sent, the remote side should expect to receive only binary frames, containing audio.

 ```json
 {